Innocentem non condemnari (an innocent person should not be condemned).

 Of these chairs, is there at least one that was never intended for anyone to sit in?

-This is the story of two chairs, both empty, two chairs with no one on them, and I look at these same two empty chairs very differently.
-I regard the first one with a calm mind, knowing that it's normal for it to be empty, while I regard the other one with a heavy heart, knowing to perceive hidden behind this empty chair, the child who was denied the Right to be there today, seated on this chair.
+This is the story of two chairs, both empty, and today, I look at these same two empty chairs in very different ways.
+I look at the first with a calm mind, knowing its emptiness is natural.
+By contrast, I look at the other with a heavy heart, envisioning — behind this empty chair — the child who was denied the right to be here today, seated in it.

 -